-- Emperor penguins have solid and compact bones rather than air-filled.
+- Emperor penguins have solid and compact bones rather than air-filled ones.
 It reduces barotrauma (physical damage to body tissues due to pressure difference) while diving at a depth of 200 to 500 meters in the sea.

 The ability to reduce the metabolism rate

-- Emperor penguins have the ability to reduce their metabolism rate and conserve energy.
-When they are diving, their heart rate reduces to as low as 15 to 20 beats per minute and the functions of non-essential organs shut-down.
+- Emperor penguins can reduce their metabolic rate and conserve energy.
+When they are diving, their heart rate reduces to as low as 15 to 20 beats per minute, and the functions of non-essential organs shut down.
 It significantly reduces the oxygen use of emperor penguins and allows them to take longer dives.

 A complex heat exchange system